donchev7/site/content/post/2024/2024-06-20-Sealed-Secrets-UI.md

 ```
 For complete deployment instructions, refer to the deployment section in our [repository](https://github.com/alpheya/sealed-secrets-ui)

-For a better understanding of how and why check out this cool [video](https://www.youtube.com/watch?v=E0F4usFauvc) by [kubesimplify](https://www.youtube.com/@kubesimplify)!

-He did a great job explaining the Sealed Secrets UI and how it can be used to manage secrets in Kubernetes.
-At least a better job than I did here 😅

 As always, if you have any questions or remarks, feel free to ping me on twitter [@bobby_donchev](https://twitter.com/bobby_donchev).